AdithiKashain/synthetic-medical-images/README.md

-# Synthetic Medical Images from Dual Generative Adversarial Networks: A Solution to the Scarcity and Privacy of Medical Data for Deep Learning
+# Synthetic Medical Images from Dual Generative Adversarial Networks

 Code is split into two stages: a segmentation-mask-generating DCGAN, and an image-to-image translator using pix2pix.